charliecalvert/CloudNotes/Assignments/Docker/DockerCouch.md

 ```

 Select **create** to create a database named **bcdata**.
 Choose **put** to insert some data.
 Go to the browser and explore your instance of CouchDb.
 It should have a new database called **bcdata** with two records in it.

+## Implemetation Menu

+We use a tool called [Inquirer](https://github.com/SBoudrias/Inquirer.js/) to create our command line menu.
+It has over 10,000 stars on GitHub and is being actively maintained as of Aug 22, 2019.

+## Database Access

+We are using the [request] HTTP package to talk to the database.
+It has over 23,000 stars on GitHub and was last updated 3 months ago as of Aug 22, 2019.

+**NOTE**: _If you prefer a more formal approach, there are many examples of using the **nano** library on JsObjects.
+For instance, CouchDb04._

 ## Stopping